The Turning Points blog series is back!

-Entering awards should be a key point of your small business marketing plan.
+Entering awards should be a key point in your small business marketing plan.
 Business awards provide you with accolades that you can use to position your business above your competition.

 Awards help with building your brand identity, set you as an expert in your genre and, well, it’s always nice to be recognised for your hard work.

-And on top of all this, you’re a mum of three!
+And on top of all this, like me, you’re a mum of three!
 How do you manage your business and family – any top tips you could share?